danielphan2003/flk/README.md

 - Minecraft related packages: multiple mods for both server and client, as well as choices for server.
   - Servers:
     - [PaperMC][papermc]: stupidly fast, and yet very customizable.
-    - [Tuinity][tuinity]: PaperMC fork with various patches, *including* [starlight][starlight].
+    - [Tuinity][tuinity]: PaperMC fork with various patches, *including* [Starlight][starlight].
   - For both:
     - [Fabric API][fabric-api]: Fabric APIs for mods like Better Bed
     - [FerriteCore][ferrite-core]: lower RAM usage.
     - [LazyDFU][lazydfu]: something to do with MC's DFU. tl;dr it makes MC fast.
-    - [starlight][starlight]: unbelivably fast light engine.
+    - [Starlight][starlight]: unbelivably fast light engine.
 Note that this doesn't help much on client-side.
 Definitely recommend reading their technical paper.
 It widen my eyes.
   - For clients:
     - [BetterBeds][better-beds]: remove BlockEntityRenderer from the bed and replaces it with the default minecraft model renderer. (*requires* Fabric API)
     - [CullLeaves][cull-leaves]: make leaves looks just plain better.
 Also makes MC fast.